Censorship in Venezuela: Human rights violations in 2022

 On October 17, 2022, Óscar Costero, a renowned Wikipedian, visited the main office of the Administrative Service of Identification, Migration, and Immigration (SAIME) in Caracas due to online complications renewing his passport.
 What initially seemed like a routine administrative procedure quickly escalated into a series of human rights violations.

 Upon his arrival, Costero was informed of an alleged "exit ban" from the country.
 An unidentified officer kept him waiting for hours, eventually forcing him to sign a statement indicating he was under investigation and had not been mistreated during his time at SAIME.
 Matters took a turn for the worse when, without warning, he was arrested by the Scientific, Penal and Criminal Investigation Corps (CICPC) and taken for questioning.

 The interrogation focused on his personal life, finances, affiliation with Wikimedia, and his association with Santiago De Viana, a Wikipedia editor who focused on political topics.
 It emerged that De Viana had been a target of defamation, accused of corruption and links to drug trafficking.
 Costero was also mentioned in these defamation attempts.

 These incidents are believed to stem from a targeted campaign that began after the 2019 blackout, intensifying against Costero, De Viana, and Wikimedia Venezuela by the year's end.
 Despite his release, Costero faced movement restrictions and continued denial of his basic rights.

 On November 11, 2022, lawyers from Espacio Público attempted to access the case file but faced obstruction from judicial authorities.
 Multiple irregularities piled up, including a lack of clarity about specific charges and a rejected protection request filed in January 2023.

-Despite a court ruling that no harm was inflicted on Costero, it's clear that his rights to due process, freedom of association, free expression, and free movement were violated.
-These events vividly illustrate the judicial persecution against Costero and De Viana.
+A court ruled that no harm was inflicted on Costero.

 Costero's defense has repeatedly demanded full access to the case file, emphasizing that his rights have already been severely breached.
-Freedom of association and expression are vital for a democratic society's progression.
-The Venezuelan state is urged to respect and guarantee these fundamental rights, in line with its international commitments.